-Aa access to the BMX track site is through a private farm great consideration needed to be given to the design and construction of the project to minimise any impact on the rural surroundings.
+Aa access to the BMX track site is through a private farm significant consideration needed to be given to the design and construction of the project to minimise any impact on the rural surroundings.

 The BMX building project took a total of four weeks to complete with experienced staff from Clark & Kent Contractors overseeing all elements of work.

-The track is cut into a sloping site and this enabled Clark & Kent to come up with a design that helps combine BMX rider safety with a fast flowing circuit.
+The track is cut into a sloping site, and this enabled Clark & Kent to come up with a design that helps combine BMX rider safety with a fast-flowing circuit.

 Clark & Kent incorporated a tarmacadam start hill, sloping berms and return paths as well as laying the track out with a limestone surface.

 In addition to the pump track, Clark & Kent also erected a 90 metre stone footpath and a fence to ensure the facility blended in well with the surrounding countryside.